Learn more about the CIS Ombudsman’s processes and topics related to U.S. Citizenship and Immigration Services (USCIS).

 If your card was not returned as undeliverable to USCIS, USCIS instructions indicate that you will need to file a Form I-90, Application to Replace Permanent Resident Card (Green Card) to replace the lost card.
 Please refer to the Form I-90 instructions to determine which “Reason for Application” to select and whether you will need to pay the filing fee.

 If you need temporary evidence of your current immigration status while waiting to receive a replacement Green Card, USCIS may issue you an Alien Documentation Identification and Telecommunications (ADIT) stamp.
-To schedule an appointment with your local USCIS field office to obtain an ADIT stamp, contact the USCIS Contact Center at 1-800-375-5283 (1-800-767-1833 TDD for the hearing impaired).
+You can submit an online form to request an appointment with your local USCIS field office to obtain an ADIT stamp.
+If you cannot submit the form online, you can also contact the USCIS Contact Center at 1-800-375-5283 (1-800-767-1833 TDD for the hearing impaired).

-The receipt notice, together with your Green Card, serves as temporary evidence of lawful permanent resident status.
-You will receive the receipt notice in the mail approximately 7-10 days after USCIS accepts your application.
-Starting on September 26, 2022, USCIS began issuing receipt notices that extend the validity of expiring Green Cards for 24 months from the expiration date on the Green Card.
+The Form I-90 receipt notice, together with your Green Card, serves as temporary evidence of lawful permanent resident status for 36 months from the expiration date on the Green Card.
+USCIS states you will receive the receipt notice in the mail approximately 7-10 days after USCIS accepts your Form I-90 application.

-For more information regarding replacing your Green Card, please see USCIS' Replace Your Green Card page.
+For more information, see USCIS' Replace Your Green Card page.

 Go to the Report USCIS Employee Misconduct page on USCIS’ website to see how you can report USCIS employee misconduct to the agency.
 If you do not feel your complaint has been resolved, you can submit a DHS Form 7001 to our office and describe the treatment/customer service at issue.
 If you have a civil rights complaint, you can submit it to the DHS Office for Civil Rights and Civil Liberties.
 Finally, you can report misconduct to the DHS Office of Inspector General hotline.